Skip to contents

 use_parallel

-Preference of usage of parallel computation of randomisation
+Controls parallel computation of randomisation runs.

 interest_threshold